Testing challenges in quality delivery of mobile applications

 There are many international as well as local players in the market providing mobile phones with different screen sizes.
 To tackle this challenge, the application has to be tested on various mobile devices.
 Test lab with various devices should be available for QA teams.
 There is an option of simulators and emulators or mobile clouds like Browserstack in the market where a variety of devices are available.

 There are different networks available worldwide like 2G, 3G, 4G, BLE, Wi-Fi, etc. The same set of test cases are to be executed for different networks as per geographical requirements.
+Automation Testing Services will be of help here.

-Different types of Mobile Apps
+Different Types of Mobile Apps

 There are three types of mobile apps available in the market I.e. Native, Hybrid and Web-based apps.
 As the behavior of each application is different, there has to be a different set of test cases, test efforts for each type.